 Padre Island Brewing Company

 You may know South Padre Island as Texas’ tropical paradise with miles of sandy beaches and endless outdoor activities, but did you know that the Island is also home to the second oldest brewpub in the state of Texas?
-In preparation for National Beer Day we sat down with owner and brewmaster of Padre Island Brewing Company, Mark Haggenmiller, to get the rundown on this Island institution.
+We sat down with the owner and brewmaster of Padre Island Brewing Company, Mark Haggenmiller, to get the rundown on this Island institution.